aolayeye/Predicting_Credit_Card_Fraud/README.md

     3. While recall for random forest was highest at 95.9%, the classifier had a lower AUC value (91.5) than the logistic regression classifier with AUC of 92.1.
     4. Analysis of the learning curve show that the logistic regression had a generally good fit.
+#### Best Model
+To choose the best model, we may consider the following factors:

+Characteristics of the dataset

+    1. Since we are dealing with an imbalanced dataset, our first intuition is apply techniques such as undersampling and oversampling
+    2. The Random Forest Classifier works well with resampling.
+    3. The Random Forest classifier lets us bootstrap samples, so we take a resample of our training data set.
+    4. And then we rebuild classification or regression trees on each of those bootstrap samples.

+Evaluation Metric: Recall Score

+    1. Since imbalanced datasets will generally have high accuracy scores, we need a different metric to evaluate model performance.
+    2. The choice of model may depend on the recall metric which measures the ratio of of True Positives to the total of True Positives and False Positives

+AUC-ROC Curve

+    1. The ROC curve is a graph showing the performance of a classification model at all classification thresholds.
+    2. This curve plots two parameters: True Positive Rate and False Positive Rate
+    3. The AUC-ROC curve helps us determine the optimal classification threshold that minimizes False Positives, and False Negatives.
+    4. The AUC-ROC curve can be used in addition to the recall metric to select the best model for this classification problem

+Learning Curve

+    1. The learning curve helps us evaluate whether our model is overfitting, underfitting, or has a good fit.
+    2. The learning curve can be used in addition to the recall metric, and the AUC-ROC curve to select the best model for this classification problem.

+#### Challenges and Recommendations
+    1. One challenge with this project was computation resources required to run the RandomizedGridSearchCV and the model Cross-Validation scores.
+    2. One way to to mitigate this challenge in the future may be to use the HalvingGridSearchCV which may in some cases may be 30% faster than the RandomizedGridSearchCV.
+    3. We may also explore using an online environment that has unlimited computation resources that can handle the resource requirements for memory and CPU intensive models  and processes.
+    4. Since feature extraction had been done on the dataset, visualizing potentially interesting relationships was not possible with this dataset.

+#### Takeaways
+    1. When dealing with an imbalanced dataset, model accuracy is almost always high.
+    2. High model accuracy in an imbalanced dataset does not always translate to a good model
+    3. Depending on the problem at hand precision or recall may be a better metric to measure model peformance.
+    4. Undersampling and Oversampling are two methods that can be used to potentailly increase model performance when we have an imbalanced dataset.
+    5. While recall is a good way to measure our model performance, it is important that we determine our optimum threshold from the AUC-ROC curve
+    6. While we can implement a model with good accuracy and recall score, we want to validate that our model has a good learning experience.
+    7. We can determine model overfit, underfit or good fit with the ROC curve.